 'I’ve never had therapy.
 I believe you have to deal with it yourself.
 My answer is to go to (dance) class.’

-Though she is no longer able to attend a formal dance class, Gillian works out at home each and every day, doing yoga and a medley of moves from the musical Cats, one of the many hit musicals and ballets she has choreographed.
+Though she's no longer able to attend a formal dance class, Gillian works out at home each and every day, doing yoga and a medley of moves from the musical Cats - one of the many hit musicals and ballets she's choreographed.
 Other stage productions she’s worked on include Phantom of the Opera and A Simple Man.

 Gillian also does something called autogenic meditation, which is a way of relaxing by ‘calming your body down.’
 ‘My brain doesn’t work as well if I miss my routine,' she observes.
 'I’m very disciplined so I have to be dying before I skip it.'